-I was given another opportunity on my Cerebral Palsy journey to see another Neurologist, to try to find out a little more on what I deal with and although the consultation wasn’t successful, I came away with many positive thoughts.
+I was given an opportunity to see another Neurologist to try to find out a little more about my symptoms and although the consultation wasn’t altogether successful, I came away with some positive thoughts.

-I went in to see the Neurologist with no preconceived ideas, but was hoping that he could shed some light on some of my symptoms.
-I wanted to be given another chance to work through some of my symptoms, so that I could finally equate my symptoms with my daily experiences.
+I went in to see the Neurologist with no preconceived ideas, hoping that he could shed some light on more of my symptoms.
+I wanted to be given another chance to work through some of my symptoms so that I could finally equate my daily experiences with some of my symptoms.

-Unfortunately, he already had notes from my doctor in front of him from previous correspondence, which made it slightly more difficult to work through and therefore, I came out with little more than I walked in with, except I now have a clearer understanding of which part of my brain is damaged and which parts of my body this accords with.
+Unfortunately, he already had notes from my doctor in front of him from previous correspondence that made it slightly more difficult and therefore I came out with little more than I walked in with, except I now have a clearer understanding of which part of my brain is damaged and which parts of my body this accords with.

 He also went on to explain why my leg is worse than my arm and explained in more detail which part of the brain was responsible for that.
-I should be able to bring closure, because it’s closure as far as I can go.
+I should be able to bring part closure because it’s closure as far as I can go.

 Sadly, it’s not possible to be certain which of my daily symptoms are attributable to my Cerebral Palsy or to me having been born prematurely.
 But the Neurologist thought that Cognitive Behavioural Therapy would help with brain fatigue.

 The Consultant had difficulty understanding that even though I don’t have all the answers I can still bring closure.
 Everything feels lighter now because for now I’ve gone as far as I can.